AGNC Investment's Q4 2016 Income Statement And EPS Projection - Part 2

 Let us discuss the recent history of this derivative sub-account which will lead to a better understanding of my projected total net valuation gain for the fourth quarter of 2016.
 AGNC had the following three derivative secondary sub-account positions as of 9/30/2016: 1) long U.S. Treasury securities of less than $0.1 billion; 2) (short) U.S. Treasury securities of ($5.3) billion; and 3) U.S. Treasury security futures sold (short) of ($2.0) billion.
 This is based on each secondary sub-account's face amount ("par").
 When combining all three secondary sub-accounts together, AGNC increased the company's net (short) U.S. Treasury securities position from ($4.8) billion as of 6/30/2016 to ($7.3) billion as of 9/30/2016.

 Three likely scenarios occurred within this derivative sub-account during the fourth quarter of 2016.
 If the assumption is made that AGNC switched back to a net long U.S. Treasury securities position towards the end of the fourth quarter of 2016, then the company would likely have a modest total net valuation gain for this derivative sub-account (lower end of my projected range).
-If the assumption is made that AGNC materially increased its net (short) U.S. Treasury securities position during the first-half of the fourth quarter of 2016, then the company would likely have a very material total net valuation gain for this derivative sub-account (higher end of my projected range).
+If the assumption is made that AGNC materially increased its net (short) U.S. Treasury securities position during the first half of the fourth quarter of 2016, then the company would likely have a very material total net valuation gain for this derivative sub-account (higher end of my projected range).
 If the assumption is made that AGNC maintained a modest net (short) U.S. Treasury securities position throughout most of the quarter, then the company would likely have a material total net valuation gain for this derivative sub-account.
 The amount of the total net valuation change would be dependent on the timing of the net long (short) positions as yields fluctuated throughout the quarter.
 These three scenarios are not "every" possible scenario that could have occurred within this derivative sub-account.
 However, I believe these three scenarios would have caused the greatest amount of FMV fluctuations.
 To put things in better perspective, yields on 5-, 7-, and 10-year U.S. Treasury securities increased 79, 83, and 85 bps during the fourth quarter of 2016, respectively.
 Similar to fixed pay interest rate swap movements across basically all tenors/maturities, it should be noted these yield increases were extremely large for just one quarter.

 Since U.S. Treasury securities are one of the most liquid investments in the marketplace, AGNC trades these derivative instruments throughout the quarter.
 Through a detailed analysis that will be omitted from this particular article, I am projecting AGNC's U.S. Treasury securities and U.S. Treasury security futures had a total net valuation gain of $300 million for the fourth quarter of 2016.
 This should be seen as a cautious projection.

 As stated earlier, all remaining derivative sub-accounts within Table 4 that have not been specifically discussed above are deemed immaterial for discussion purposes.
 As such, these immaterial derivative sub-accounts will be omitted from any analysis even though a projected net valuation gain (loss) has been included in Table 4.
-This includes valuation projections on the following derivative sub-accounts: 1) interest-only ("IO") and principle-only ("PO") strips; 2) debt on consolidated variable-interest-entities ("VIE"); 3) REIT equity securities (no position as of 9/30/2016); and 4) put options (when applicable).
+This includes valuation projections on the following derivative sub-accounts: 1) interest-only ("IO") and principal-only ("PO") strips; 2) debt on consolidated variable-interest-entities ("VIE"); 3) REIT equity securities (no position as of 9/30/2016); and 4) put options (when applicable).

 When combining all the derivative sub-accounts together (both material and immaterial), I am projecting AGNC's derivative instruments and other securities, net account had a total net valuation gain of $683 million for the fourth quarter of 2016.